-I am happy to be able to offer you this interview with Isabel Huggan about the writing retreat she has recently opened at Le Mas Blanc.
+I am happy to be able to offer you this interview with Isabel Huggan about her writing retreat at Le Mas Blanc.
 A Canadian writer of fiction, essays and poetry who now lives in France, she is the author of the collection (half memoir, half story) Belonging: Home Away from Home (2003), You Never Know (short stories, 1993), and the book of stories that launched her fiction career, The Elizabeth Stories (1984).
 She was awarded the Charles Taylor Literary Non-Fiction Prize in 2004 for Belonging.

 Why did you decide to set up this retreat?